10 Tips to Have an Informed Conversation about Domestic Violence

 - ASK: What do you think are common ways that offenders use power and control over victims?

 - RESPOND: Strategically isolating victims is a common tactic to gain power and control over a victim.
-Perpetrators may trap their partners by withholding, lying about, or hiding financial assets, a form of financial abuse.
+For example, perpetrators may trap their partners by withholding, lying about, or hiding financial assets, a form of financial abuse.

 6. Trust the survivor’s perspective.